 The student is responsible for the payment of any outstanding balance on his or her student account.
-All tuition charges are due by the first day of each term unless the student is eligible for and has chosen one of the installment payment options listed below.
+All tuition charges are due by the first day after the add/drop period of the term unless the student is eligible for and has chosen one of the installment payment options listed below.
+Students who register late are required to make payment at the time of registration.
 Registration and confirmation of class assignments are not complete until financial clearance is received, indicating full or partial payment in accordance with the payment policies described below.